Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 - **stim & odor low concentration:** 10 trials per 6 latencies
 - **stim & odor high concentration:** 10 trials per 6 latencies

-**DEDUCTION FROM LAST ITERATION OF PROJECT**
+**Issues and Suggested Improvements**

-The fact that their is cross-contamination of the odor from trial to trail was present even in this paradigm.
-To avoid this, in the next iteration, we will break this session into 3 seperate sessions.
+The presence of cross-contamination between trials persisted in this paradigm.
+To address this, we will divide the session into three distinct sessions to minimize odor carryover and control conditions more effectively:

 - **1st session :** stim-only and no-odor trials
 - **2nd session :** stim-only, no-odor, odor-only low concentration, stim & odor low concentration
 - **3rd session :** stim-only, no-odor, odor-only high concentration, stim & odor high concentration

-By breaking the one massive session into three seperate sessions and presenting different condition as blocks of trials rather than randomized, we will not only avoid contamination in the no-odor and stim-only sessions, we will have the no-odor and stim-only trials serve as a control in subsequent sessions where odor is introduced.
+This division, presenting conditions in blocks rather than randomizing, should eliminate contamination in no-odor and stim-only trials while also allowing these trials to serve as controls when odors are introduced.

+**Observations from the STIM-ONLY Condition**

-The below plot shows the cross-traces of the **STIM-ONLY** condition at the 6 various latencies.
-You can see that relative to the plots generated in the **STIM-ONLY** section, [LINK to STIM-ONLY plot](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_dF.png), these traces appear to be contaminated with an odor as the activation of the selected glomeruli is relatively suppressed.
+The following plot shows the cross-traces of the **STIM-ONLY** condition across six latencies.
+Compared to previous STIM-ONLY plots, ([view here](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_dF.png)), these traces appear contaminated by odor, as the activation of the target glomeruli is relatively suppressed.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ONLY_dF.png" alt="Alt text" width="800"/>
 </div>

-Below is the half-second stim-time averaged plot from the **STIM-ONLY** condition.
-You can see more clearly here that despite the activity of the glomeruli being excitatory, the activity of the MCs are suppressed.
-This clearly demonstrates the presence of odor contamination.
-Please reference the previous **STIM-ONLY** plot to compare these results: LINK to STIM-ONLY plot](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_stim-time_avg.png).
+Below is the half-second stim-time average plot for the STIM-ONLY condition.
+Despite excitatory glomerular activity, mitral cell activity is suppressed, further indicating odor contamination.
+Compare this to the original STIM-ONLY plot: [view here](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stim_STIM-ONLY_stim-time_avg.png).

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ONLY_stim-time_avg.png" alt="Alt text" width="800"/>
 </div>

+**Successful ODOR-ONLY Condition Results**

-Below are fluorescent cross-traces from the glomerular and mitral cell layers under an **ODOR-ONLY** condition.
-These cross-traces are successful.
+Fluorescent cross-traces from the glomerular and mitral cell layers under the **ODOR-ONLY** condition show successful results.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_ODOR-ONLY_dF_Hexanal.png" alt="Alt text" width="800"/>
 </div>

-Below are half-second stim-time average curves from both the **STIM-ONLY** and **ODOR-ONLY** conditions from the larger session.
+Half-second stim-time average curves from both the **STIM-ONLY** and **ODOR-ONLY** conditions within the full session can be found below.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_ODOR-ONLY_STIM-ONLY_stim-time_avg_Hexanal.png" alt="Alt text" width="800"/>
 </div>

+**Evaluation of STIM-ODOR Condition**

-Now we address the **STIM-ODOR** condition.
-Below are the fluorescence cross-traces from the two odor concentrations (columns) for each cellular-layer (rows).
-You can see that the stimulation administed at various latencies barely affects the odor & stim-curves.
-As such, it can be concluded htat the odor concentrations which we are using in this step are too high.
-This introduces another amendment to the next iteration of the project.
+Below are fluorescence cross-traces from two odor concentrations across cellular layers for the **STIM&ODOR** condition from the full session.
+Stimulation at varying latencies has minimal effect on odor-stim curves, indicating that the odor concentrations are too high.
+This suggests the need for more intentional selection of odor-concentrations in subsequent iterations.

-**Prior to imaging the ODOR & STIM condition** we need to conduct a psychometric curve on the minimal power necessary for the more to detect the stimulus and the minimal odor-concentration necessary to mask the detection of the stimuls.
+**Deduction:** Before imaging in the **ODOR & STIM** condition, we should perform a psychometric analysis to determine the minimal power needed for the mouse to detect the stimulus and the minimal odor concentration necessary to mask detection.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ODOR_dF_Hexanal.png" alt="Alt text" width="800"/>
 </div>

-Finally, below is a compilation of all of the half-second stim-time averages from each condition.
-This si a confusing plot and is in the process of being simplified.
-However, it is a good analysis for the experimenter to use to see what is going on.
+Finally, below is a compilation of all of the half-second stim-time average curves from each condition presented i nthe full session.
+This compilation of half-second stim-time averages from each condition is a work in progress but serves as a useful overview for analysis.

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/stimodor_STIM-ODOR_stim-time_avg_Hexanal.png" alt="Alt text" width="800"/>
 </div>

-Overall, despite the plot above being generated with an odor which is not conducive for this project, they are shown to demonstrate the availability of code to analyze results after **STIM-ONLY**, **ODOR-ONLY**, and **STIM & ODOR** sessions.
+Overall, despite the plots above being generated with an odor which is not conducive for this project, they are shown to demonstrate the availability of code to analyze results after **STIM-ONLY**, **ODOR-ONLY**, and **STIM & ODOR** sessions.

-**SUMMARY of ODOR & STIM SESSION TAKE-AWAYS FOR THE NEXT SESSION**
+**Summary of Improvements for the Next Iteration of the Experiment**

-- select a weak-ligand odor which has high connectivity with neighboring glomeruli which procede in activation
+- Select a weak-ligand odor with strong connectivity to neighboring glomeruli.
-- break the large conglomerate session into smaller sessions to avoid contamination
+- Break single large sessions into smaller, separated sessions to prevent odor contamination.
-- redo this passive imaging session after behavioral training to select odor-concentration which are conducive to the stimulation power being used ie. the high-concentration of the odor should be able to 'mask' the stimulation.
+- Repeat this passive imaging session following behavioral training to identify odor concentrations that mask stimulation at the power used—ensuring that the stimulation and masking-odors result in comprable activity amplitudes.